jeyofdev/vcard/README.md

 <hr>

 <p>
-    This project is my interactive digital business card, built to showcase my developer profile in a clean and modern.
+    This project is my interactive digital vcard, built to showcase my developer profile in a clean and modern.
 </p>

 ## Prerequisites